 - A steam treatment is a great remedy to do before bed to help break up mucus, which may promote clear breathing.

 Add one drop of each essential oil; lemon, lavender, and peppermint to the palm of your hand.
-Rub your hands together and place over the nose.
+Rub your hands together and place them over the nose.
 Inhale to receive aromatic benefits for quick and easy relief.

 - Combine 2 drops of each essential oil to a veggie capsule and take 3 times a day.